 When a security event occurs, whether at an application level or on the network, Cumulocity IoT enables applications and agents to write audit logs, which are persistently stored and cannot be externally modified after being written.

 Single Sign-On integration is fully supported by Cumulocity IoT, allowing your security team to manage Cumulocity users in the same way they manage any other application in the infrastructure.
-In addition to user access management, the security model in Cumulocity IoT can be extended by third parties, such as those partners in the Software AG IoT ecosystem, offering additional capabilities, such as full public key infrastructure, intrusion detection and prevention solutions.
+In addition to user access management, the security model in Cumulocity IoT can be extended by third parties, offering additional capabilities such as full public key infrastructure, intrusion detection, and prevention solutions.

-Making sure Cumulocity IoT is secure doesn’t stop at software design and development.
-Our cloud hosting partners play a critical role.
-They help ensure the resilience and performance of Cumulocity IoT meets the expectations of any mission critical system and that the servers, storage and network devices are physically secure.
+Ensuring Cumulocity IoT is secure doesn’t simply stop at software design and development.
+Our cloud hosting partners also play a critical role.
+They help ensure the resilience and performance of Cumulocity IoT meets the expectations of any mission-critical system and that all servers, storage, and network devices are physically secure.

-We have a range of strategic hosting partner options.
-All Cumulocity IoT Standard Tenant accounts are hosted on Amazon Web Services.
-AWS has been certified according to ISO 27001 and PCI DSS as well as other security standards, features extensive physical security measures, and are independently audited.
+Cumulocity IoT Tenant accounts are hosted on AWS or Microsoft Azure; both of which have been certified according to ISO 27001 and PCI DSS as well as other security standards, feature extensive physical security measures, and are independently audited.
 As a preferred partner with both cloud providers, our close relationship allows us to ensure secure integration as we continue to innovate together.